Statflo/statflows/README.md

 ## Usage

 To use these workflows, configure the required inputs in your `.github/workflows/` YAML files.
 Ensure that secrets like `AWS_ACCESS_KEY_DEVELOPMENT` and `AWS_SECRET_ACCESS_KEY_DEVELOPMENT` are set in your repository's secrets settings.

-For more detailed instructions on setting up and using these workflows, refer to the specific documentation sections for each programming language and deployment scenario.